samjones00/docs/docs/_documentation/ztest.md

 [![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/release-notes/v5.9/sharpdata-custom-appsettings.png)](https://youtu.be/EJ-lDWshjcY)

 An impressively capable .NET Core App that fits into a tiny **20kb .zip** footprint thanks to [Gist Desktop App's Architecture](https://sharpscript.net/docs/gist-desktop-apps).
 It's small dynamic `#Script` & Vue TypeScript code-base also makes it highly customizable to tailor & further extend with
-App-specific requirements - suitable for offering advanced system users a quick, capable customized read-only UI of your databases.
+App-specific requirements - suitable for offering advanced system users a quick, capable customized read-only UI of your DBs.

-**SharpData** started as a demonstration showing how productive [#Script](https://sharpscript.net) can be in the number of areas where dynamic languages can offer far superior productivity then the typical .NET approach of using C# to type an entire code-base and all its models.
+**SharpData** started as a demonstration showing how productive [#Script](https://sharpscript.net) can be in the number of areas where dynamic languages offer far superior productivity then the typical .NET approach of using C# to type an entire code-base & models.

 For example a single `#Script` page provides a lot of the functionality in [AutoQuery](/autoquery-rdbms) where it provides an instant HTTP API
-(in all registered ServiceStack formats) around all registered RDBMS tables, in all OrmLite supported RBDMS's, that includes support for custom fields, multiple querying options, paging, multi OrderBy's in a parameterized SQL query executed with OrmLite's raw SQL async DB APIs:
+(in all registered ServiceStack formats) around all registered RDBMS tables, in all OrmLite supported RBDMS's, that includes support for custom fields, multiple querying options, paging, multi OrderBy's in a parameterized SQL query executed with OrmLite's SQL async DB APIs:

 ### AutoQuery Script